Best Practices for Keyword Research

 • Relevance and Intent

-Keyword relevance to your content and user intent are paramount.
-Ensure that the keywords you choose align with the topics you cover and your products or services.
+Picking keywords that match your content and what users are looking for is very important.
+Make sure the keywords you go for fit with what you talk about and what you offer.
 Understanding user intent (e.g., informational, transactional, navigational) helps you create content that matches what users are looking for when they enter specific keywords.

 Prioritizing Keywords

-Focusing on high-conversion keywords that align with your sales funnel.
+Focusing on high-conversion keywords that matches your sales funnel.

 Balancing between short-tail and long-tail keywords based on your niche and resources.